-Open source is a type of platform that gives the user full access to the source code, meaning anyone can modify and customise the platform to meet their specific needs.
-Most popular among development- and IT-heavy organisations, open source is a good option for those who want full control of their ecommerce environment.
+Open source is a type of platform that gives the user full access to the source code, meaning anyone can modify and customize the platform to meet their specific needs.
+Most popular among development- and IT-heavy organizations, open source is a good option for those who want full control of their ecommerce environment.

 The other option, SaaS (software-as-a-service), is a subscription-based solution that is built and maintained by a third-party provider so that users can essentially “rent” the software, without the added complexity of building and developing the platform.
 With a projected market value of $171.9 billion in 2022 — all the way up from $31.4 billion in 2015 — SaaS ecommerce is undoubtedly on the rise.

-Whether your goal is to enhance web SEO, offer a wider variety of products or customise your frontend with a CMS, there’s no shortage of platform options to choose from.
+Whether your goal is to enhance web SEO, offer a wider variety of products or customize your frontend with a CMS, there’s no shortage of platform options to choose from.

 To help you narrow the field, this article will cover the pros and cons of both solutions, as well as the top ecommerce platforms on the market, to help you make the decision between open source and SaaS.